For

 We implore our legislators to Invest in Communities to provide needed funding for whatever each municipality needs most.
 Road and sidewalk repair, stormwater projects, public safety pensions, and essential services like snow removal and code enforcement depend on this investment.

-Dan Shapiro, Mayor of Deerfield, President of Northwest Municipal Conference
+Tom Dailly, President of Village of Schaumburg, President of Northwest Municipal Conference

-Vernard Alsberry, Jr., Village President of Hazel Crest, South Suburban Mayors and Managers Association
+Mayor Ronald J. Gardiner, Village of Glenwood, President of South Suburban Mayors and Managers Association

-Troy Parlier, Village President of Oswego, Metro West Council of Government
+Mike Reid, President of Village of Hampshire and President of Metro West Council of Government

 Share the Message and Make Your Voice Heard